Dr Andrew Killick

 Department of Music

-I’m currently Reader in Ethnomusicology and Director of our distance learning MA programme in Traditional and World Music.
+I’m currently Reader in Ethnomusicology and teach on our distance learning MA programme in Traditional and World Music.
 I teach in all areas of ethnomusicology and world music and also in popular music studies.
 My research has been primarily on the music and musical theatre of Korea and more recently on world music transcription and analysis more generally.

 I’ve supervised PhDs on topics ranging from the traditional, popular and (Western-style) classical musics of East Asia to Nigerian popular music, the adaptation of traditional Cretan music to the classical flute and the flat-second scale degree in various traditions worldwide.
 I like to take a holistic view of music, valuing all forms of music and all approaches to the study of music for what they can teach us about human musicality.